LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Facilities

 If you're searching for a library, you may have a particular task in mind.
-You want to use a computer, a printer, research local history, etc. You should expect to find books in any library, but for other things you may need to check ahead.
+It could be to use a computer, a printer, research local history, etc. You should expect to find books in any library, but for other things you may need to check ahead.

 Plymouth publish a list of services and facilities on the web page for each of their libraries, such as [Central Library](https://www.plymouth.gov.uk/libraries/findlibraryandopeninghours/centrallibrary).
-Being in a nice standard format, it was possible to convert this to data by scraping the website.
+Being in a nice standard format, it was possible to extract this data from the website.

-The facilities data is used in filters when searching for a library.
-The user can select (for example) that they are looking for somewhere with a meeting room.
+The facilities data is then used in filters when searching for a library.
+For example, the user can choose to look king for somewhere with a meeting room.
 Only libraries with that facility will then be displayed.

 <figure> <img src="https://github.com/LibrariesHacked/librarieshacked.github.io/raw/master/images/2019-08-19-plymouth-libraries-facilities.png" alt="A screenshot of a menu provided options of different facilities such as Cafe, or Scanners"/> <figcaption>Filtering Plymouth Libraries by facility type</figcaption> </figure>